edyu/wtf-zig-zon/README.md

 ## Disclaimer

+I've added a follow-up article [WTF is Zig Package Manager 2](https://zig.news/edyu/zig-package-manager-wtf-is-zon-2-0110-update-1jo3).
+It goes over a better hack to make the package manager to work for my need.

-There is a reason why I changed my typical subtitle of *power and complexity* to *hack and complexity* for this particular article because unfortunately the **Zig** package manager is currently only on the *master* branch (or edge) and its a work-in-progress until `0.11` is released.
+There is a reason why I changed my typical subtitle of _power and complexity_ to _hack and complexity_ for this particular article because unfortunately the **Zig** package manager is currently only on the _master_ branch (or edge) and its a work-in-progress until `0.11` is released.
 As for the **hack** part, it will make sense after you read through the part of [Provide a Package](#provide-a-package).

 The state of the release `0.11` as of June 2023 is in flux so you will encounter many bugs and problems along the way.
-I'm not writing this to discourage you from using it but to set the right expectation, so you don't throw away the *baby* (**Zig**) with the *bath water* (package manager).
+I'm not writing this to discourage you from using it but to set the right expectation, so you don't throw away the _baby_ (**Zig**) with the _bath water_ (package manager).

 **Zig** along with its package manager is being constantly improved, and honestly, it's already very useful and usable even in the current state (despite the frustrations along with one of the **hackiest** things I've done, which I will describe later in the article).

 When you run `zig build`, you may see several failures (such as `segmentation fault`) when it's pulling down packages before it will succeed after several more tries.
-Although there is indication it's because of *TLS* but I don't want to give out wrong information that I haven't investigated myself.
+Although there is indication it's because of _TLS_ but I don't want to give out wrong information that I haven't investigated myself.

 ```fish
 ~/w/z/my-wtf-project main• ❱ zig build